dynamicalsystemslaboratory/Causes-of-firearm-acquisition/README.md

 MStotal_Patterns.mat
 - Binary time-series ata a ntional level on the incidence of mass shootings obtained from the Washington Post database.

+permn.m
+- matlab code used to compute all possible values of a binary multivariate time-series.

 population.mat
 - Average populations by state from 1999 to 2017 (source: US Census Bureau).